N. Korean missile test fails hours after UN meeting on nukes

 South Korea's Joint Chiefs of Staff said in a statement that the missile flew for several minutes and reached a maximum height of 71 kilometers (44 miles) before it apparently failed.

 It didn't immediately provide an estimate on how far the missile flew, but a U.S. official, speaking on condition of anonymity to discuss sensitive matters, said it was likely a medium-range KN-17 ballistic missile.
-It broke up a couple minutes after the launch, and the pieces fell into the Sea of Japan.
+It broke up a few minutes after the launch.

 Analysts say the KN-17 is a new Scud-type missile developed by North Korea.
 The North fired the same type of missile April 16, just a day after a massive military parade where it showed off its expanding missile arsenal, but U.S. officials called that launch a failure.